how to be – and stay – creative

 Regular exercise stimulates the brain.
 It’s science.
 The brain and body are one, so be sure to practice some TLC.

-- Take a walk around the office.
+- Take a walk, even if it’s just around the block.

-- Bask in the great outdoors.
+- Hike.
+Bike.
+Bask in the great outdoors.

 - Try a new fitness class.
+(There are tons offered online!)

 Sitting at our desks and staring at bright screens for hours on end isn’t particularly healthy, nor is it productive.
 Neither is working until we’re utterly exhausted.
 That’s why it’s important to regularly rest our eyes and minds for a few moments in order to feel re-energized and be more productive.